 - Using a potato masher, carefully mash the jackfruit until it breaks down into small pieces, like chicken shreds.
 If the jackfruit is tough it may need to be sliced using a knife instead.
 If the jackfruit is really touch, we recommend boiling it for 30-45 minutes before mashing.
 Allow to cool and then mash it.

 - Once the jackfruit has been mashed into small pieces, add in the vegan mayo, chutney, curry powder, lemon juice and raisins.
-Season with salt to taste.6 tbsp vegan mayo, 1 tbsp curry powder, 2 tbsp mango chutney, 2 tbsp raisins, 1 tsp lemon juice, Salt
+Season with salt to taste.6 tablespoon vegan mayo, 1 tablespoon curry powder, 2 tablespoon mango chutney, 2 tablespoon raisins, 1 teaspoon lemon juice, Salt

 - Mix well until all of the jackfruit is covered in the delicious yellow sauce.
 Top with flaked almonds (optional).Toasted flaked almonds